 - Once you start recycling, you will reduce the amount of trash you must manage.
 After a short time, you may be able to decrease the size of your trash dumpster or decrease the number of trash pick-ups to save money and use it towards your recycling program. - Property managers acknowledge that cardboard boxes from online deliveries are an issue in trash dumpsters at multi-family housing complexes.
-Solve this problem with a cardboard recycling dumpster and by asking residents to break down the boxes before they recycle them.
+Solve this problem with a cardboard recycling dumpster and ask residents to break down the boxes before they recycle them. - In some areas, rear load recycling service with a rear load dumpster may be available.
+Check with Rumpke Waste and Recycling to see if they can service you.
+Contact Assistant Sales Manager Sarah Mathews at Sarah.Mathews@rumpke.com or (216) 633-3454.